-Consultations are being conducted with women's CSOs to capture their demands and channel these to shape humanitarian decision making, including the recent development of a Common Charter of Demands by Women in Kachin State.
+Consultations were conducted with women's CSOs to capture their demands and channel these to shape humanitarian decision making, including the recent development of a common charter of demands by women in Kachin state.

 Sectors and their members are to a certain extent mainstreaming gender across the humanitarian programme cycle including through the use of sex and age disaggregated data and gender analysis, application of IASC gender marker in humanitarian funding proposals and gender mainstreaming guidance in overall programming.